Without Conscience: Summary & Review (Robert Hare)

 • Notoriety, excitement

-• A cause worth fighting for (abolition of the death penalty, a soul to be saved, or mistaken belief the crimes were results of abuse)
+• A cause worth fighting for (abolition of the death penalty, a soul to be saved, or a mistaken belief that the crimes were a result of abuse)

 And, as well for some, the psychopath’s behavior is an expression of manhood which the psychopath is happy to distort.